-Between your natural hair texture and everyday hair habits, finding a flattering style or cut can be tough—no matter your age.
-Throw on texture and color changes (thinning grays, anyone?) and the task may have just gotten little more difficult.
-We picked the brain of celebrity hairstylist Geno Chapman to figure out short and long hairstyles for women over 60, with a few face-flattering cuts sprinkled in.
-"The beauty behind a great haircut evolves with age, so to me, choosing the right lengths and color are more important as we get older," says Chapman.
+Between your natural hair type and everyday hair habits, finding a flattering style or cut can be tough—no matter your age.
+Throw on texture and color changes (thinning grays, anyone?) and the task may have just gotten a little more difficult.
+"The beauty behind a great haircut evolves with age, so to me, choosing the right lengths and color are more important as we get older," says hairstylist Geno Chapman.
 "These two factors will help bring balance with maturity while still keeping your look modern."
-Whether it's a choppy pixie à la Jane Fonda or side-swept bangs like Helen Mirren, we've got you covered on the best hairstyles for women over 60, fine hair hair included.

 Meet the Expert

 Read on for more A-list inspiration on hairstyles for women over 60.

 An asymmetrical bob doesn't have to be overstated.
 In fact, a bit of subtleness works here and is a fun way to add extra movement to the otherwise solid shape of the traditional bob.
 "This cut is so timeless," Chapman says.
 "I love even keeping the natural color of the hair on this cut—it naturally does all the talking for you if placed correctly."
 He adds, "The strength of blunt-end bobs are wonderful to pinpoint areas of the body you love (think décolletage, collar bone, around of the shoulder, or jawline)."